-Details of the IB claim are sent by the Department of Employment Affairs and Social Protection (DEASP) directly to Revenue.
+Details of the IB claim are sent by the Department of Social Protection (DSP) directly to Revenue.
 We will issue an amended tax credit certificate to the relevant employer.

 There is also no need for the employer to include details of IB on Forms P45, P60 or P35L after 31 December 2017.

 Both maternity benefits and paternity benefits payable from the DSP should be excluded on an employee's P35L.
 DSP recipients will have their annual tax credits and cut-off points reduced by the benefit amount.
 This means additional tax will be stopped from any employment or non-DSP pension.

 You will be advised of the adjusted tax credits and cut-off points on Tax Credit Certificates (P2Cs).
 These DSP benefits are taxed by reducing employees' tax credits and cut-off points.
 You should exclude these figures on forms P35L, P45 or P60.

 Employee benefit information

 Employee benefit information is reported on the P35L (from 2017 onwards) and P35LF portion of the P35.